Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

 · moving ideas and evidence to change

-All scholarship and internship opportunities focus on these themes.
+All internship opportunities focus on these themes.
 The McGill-IHSP CTC-QES Program contributes to the Institute’s on-going cross-disciplinary research and reflection on the impact of social factors and policies on health, equity and well-being globally and its commitment to training future leaders in moving evidence to policy and action.

 The Canadian Queen Elizabeth II Diamond Jubilee Scholarships (QES) is managed through a unique partnership of Universities Canada, the Rideau Hall Foundation (RHF), Community Foundations of Canada (CFC) and Canadian universities.
 This program is made possible with financial support from the Government of Canada, provincial governments and the private sector.